 We will share your data with relevant third parties for the purposes set out above, in particular we will share details of intelligence about possible anti-doping rule violations or other possible doping activity you may provide with relevant Anti-Doping Organisations, other regulators and agencies (such as national and international governing bodies, law enforcement agencies, WADA, Major Event Organisers and other National Anti-Doping Organisations as necessary to action the intelligence).

 Personal data may be shared with government authorities and/or law enforcement officials if required for the purposes above, if mandated by law or if required for the legal protection of our legitimate interests in compliance with applicable laws.

 Personal data will also be shared with third party service providers, who will process it on behalf of UKAD for the purposes identified above.
 Such third parties include providers of website hosting, security services, and software hosting and support.
-Some of our suppliers may be separate data controllers, such as Coachwise Hub, our legal advisers and market research organisations.
+Some of our suppliers may be separate data controllers, our legal advisers and market research organisations.
 Some of these may provide you with their own privacy notice where appropriate.